 My itinerary when I went there the last month.
 I created it using Google Maps as it makes navigation easier.

 Anyway, here’s all from me.
-If anyone has any tips to add please feel free to so below! *wink* And I’d love to hear on your latest or upcoming trip!
+If anyone has any tips to add to this Seoul travel guidepost please feel free to so below! *wink* And I’d love to hear on your latest or upcoming trip!